mrdrbob/parse-ls/README.md

 `then-array-concat (rule)` - `$then` shorthand to concatenate the results of the next rule under the assumption that both rules return arrays.

 `then-set (name, rule)` - `$then` shorthand that sets a property on the current result to the value returned by the next rule.
 For example: `headers |> as-object-with-value 'requestHeader' |> then-set 'requestDomain', domain` might return `{ requestHeader: 'Some value', requestDomain: 'other value' }`

-`any (rules...)` - Accepts any number of rules as arguments.
-If no rules are passed, `any` will always succeed with a null value.
-If rules are passed, the first rule that succeeds is returned.
-If rules are passed and no rule succeeds, a failure is returned.

 `many ()` - Attempts a rule repeatedly until it fails, returning results in an array.
 Rules that fail immediately still succeed with empty arrays.